Skip to main content Skip to secondary navigation

 Social Host Liability

 It is important to know that under some circumstances, party hosts, sponsors, bartenders or others might be held legally liable for the consequences of serving alcohol to underage drinkers or to obviously intoxicated persons.
-As a social host or party planner who has served underage drinkers or the obviously intoxicated, you could be sued and potentially found personally liable for damages to the injured party(ies) in three ways:
+As a social host or party planner who knowingly served underage drinkers or obviously intoxicated people, you could be found legally liable for damages related to negligence in three ways:

 • Specific damages: These are damages that are measurable (for example, when bodily injury results in medical expenses or lost wages).